-Because there are no publicly supported housing developments in Milpitas's R/ECAP census tract, it is not possible to compare the demographics of publicly supported housing residents within and outside of such census tracts.
-Regional data is not available with regard to the demographics of publicly supported housing residents based on whether properties are located in R/ECAPs.
+Because there are no publicly supported housing developments in Milpitas's R/ECAP census tract, it is not possible to compare the demographics of publicly supported housing residents within and outside of such

 2.d.
 Do any developments of public housing, properties converted under the RAD, and LIHTC developments have a significantly different demographic composition, in terms of protected class than other developments of the same category for the jurisdiction?
 Describe how these developments differ.